-- "Car up" There is a vehicle coming up behind the group. - "Car down" There is a vehicle approaching towards the front of the group. - "Single out" A call from cyclists at the back/front of the group, used on busy or narrow roads.
+- Car Back There is a vehicle coming up behind the group.
+(Some riders may still use Car Up for this) - Car Front There is a vehicle approaching towards the front of the group.
+(Some riders may still use Car Down for this) - Single Out A call from cyclists at the back/front of the group, used on busy or narrow roads.
 This call is relayed forward/back by everyone to ensure that the move to single file is executed quickly and safely.
 The standard procedure is for the outside rider to drop back behind the inside rider.
-The call "single out" alerts everyone to the need to adjust speed and create spaces in the inside file. - "Clear" and "Car on Left/Right" This call lets following cyclists know at junctions or similar whether or not the road is clear.
-If the group cannot stay together the first ones through ride slowly until the others catch up. - "Hole /surface" Any pothole/surface that could cause a rider to fall.
+The call Single Out alerts everyone to the need to adjust speed and create spaces in the inside file. - Clear and Car on Left/Right This call lets following cyclists know at junctions or similar whether the road is clear.
+If the group cannot stay together the first ones through ride slowly until the others catch up. - Hole / Surface Any pothole/surface that could cause a rider to fall.
 If possible indicate where it is so that following riders can steer away from it and not into it.
-Do this by either pointing or adding to the call "on the left / right" or "inside/outside" (we suggest that inexperienced cyclists in the group do not point or signal but keep both hands on the handle bars to maintain stability) - "Under" when a cyclist has been unable to avoid a hazard and has to ride over it this call alerts the cyclists behind that there is a hazard directly ahead. - "Out" A general warning of some kind of hazard usually parked cars or pedestrians, so prepare to pull out to the right.
+Do this by either pointing or adding to the call on the left / right or inside/outside (we suggest that inexperienced cyclists in the group do not point or signal but keep both hands on the handlebars to maintain stability) - Under when a cyclist has been unable to avoid a hazard and must ride over it this call alerts the cyclists behind that there is a hazard directly ahead. - Out A general warning of some kind of hazard usually parked cars or pedestrians, so prepare to pull out to the right.
 For hazards on the left, an alternative warning is to put your left hand behind your back, pointing to the right, away from the hazard.
-Give way to pedestrians they can feel intimidated by cyclists just as we sometimes feel intimidated by motorists. - "Stopping" "Slowing" "Easy" indicates slow down or prepare to stop.
-If you brake without letting those behind know your intention they can easily run into you - "Mile Off" asking the cyclists at the front of the group to slow the pace down - "Puncture" (or other mechanical fault) To let the others know you have a problem.
+Give way to pedestrians they can feel intimidated by cyclists just as we sometimes feel intimidated by motorists. - Stopping / Slowing / Easy indicates slow down or prepare to stop.
+If you brake without letting those behind know your intention they can easily run into you - Mile Off asking the cyclists at the front of the group to slow the pace down - Puncture / Mechanical To let the others know you have a problem.
 The group will wait while you repair it.
-(You will probably be given help). - "Horse(s)" The group is about to pass horses and special care is needed.
+(You will probably be given help). - Horse(s) The group is about to pass horses and special care is needed.
 Slow down and pass as widely as possible.
 Make sure that both the horse and rider are aware of your presence and if you are approaching from behind call out a friendly "good morning/afternoon" or a gentle bell ring.
 Keep pedalling slowly as you pass to keep noise from your freewheel and gears to a minimum.
 Pay attention to any request by the horse rider they will know the temperament of the horse and its likely reaction to a group of brightly clad cyclists.